Offset of M54 from the Sagittarius Dwarf Spheroidal Galaxy: Data

 We begin by considering all sources from Gaia EDR3 that lie within $4^{\circ}$ of a fiducial center of M54 \citep[$\alpha_{2000}=283.76353^{\circ},\delta_{2000}=-30.477006^{\circ}$;][]{2019ApJ...886...57A}.
 Within this region, one immediately obvious systematic effect is the tendency for sources near the centre of M54 to have relatively poor astrometric solutions due to crowding.
 Figure \ref{fig:spatial2d_center} demonstrates that application of the standard filter for selecting astrometrically well-behaved sources, ${\verb|astrometric_excess_noise_sig|}<2$ \citep{2012A&A...538A..78L} removes almost all sources within $\sim 1$ arcmin, or $\sim 2$ half-mass radii of M54 ($r_h=0.43\pm 0.08$ arcmin; \citealt{2019ApJ...886...57A}).
 To avoid this selection bias, we mask the entire region within $\sim 0.03^{\circ}$ ($1.8$ arcmin) of the fiducial centre of M54.
 We note that special Service-Interface Function (SIF) images of dense area, which includes the centre of the Sgr dSph, are acquired in the sky-mapper CCDs \citep{2016A&A...595A...1G}, and that can be used to analyse the centre of the Sgr dSph.
 One example is the data for $\omega$ Centauri in \citet{2023A&A...680A..35G}.
 However, these special SIF data are not part of Gaia DR3.

 Next, following \citet{2022MNRAS.tmp.2672V}, we impose a magnitude cut at $G<17.3$ in order to ensure high-quality astrometry and homogeneous coverage over the region of interest.
-Then we cut on proper motion based on a data-driven filter as shown in Fig~\ref{fig:pm_selection}.
+Then we cut on proper motion based on a filter which is chosen by eye to remove as many MW stars as possible, without losing stars from M54 and Sgr, as shown in Fig~\ref{fig:pm_selection}.
 We make additional cuts on parallax to remove stars with distance less than $20$ kpc and apply data quality flags.
 Our complete initial selection uses the following criteria:

 $ 0.03 \degree \leq \sqrt{x^2+y^2} \leq 4 \degree$

 ${\verb|phot_g_mean_mag|}<17.3$,

 ${\verb|astrometric_excess_noise_sig|}<2$,